miwaniza/video_transcript/README.md

 usage: app.py aai [-h] i o

 positional arguments:
   i           Input file.
-Must be in audio file format. o           Output filename.
+Must be in audio file format.
+Local or URL.
+Local one will be uploaded. o           Output filename.
 Output will be saved in VTT and CSV format in
               SRT folder.
 ```